- Film Guide

 Education screenings incorporate curriculum for areas such as:

-Education screenings include a trip to the Oriental Theatre and post-screening discussions with filmmakers or media educators.
+Education screenings take place at the Landmark Oriental Theatre and include post-screening discussions with filmmakers or media educators.
 We offer screenings for the following grade ranges: 1-3, 4-6, 6-8 and 9-12.
-Participating teachers receive film-related curriculum packets, which include the Wisconsin Model Academic and Common Core State Standards that screenings and activities meet.
+Participating teachers receive film-related curriculum packets, which include the Wisconsin Common Core standards that screenings and activities meet.

 Education Screening dates for the 2014 Milwaukee Film Festival have yet to be announced.
 Please check back later in the year.

 Contact Cara Ogburn , Milwaukee Film Education Manager:

 email@example.com or (414) 755-1965, x203

 Education Screening films from the 2013 Milwaukee Film Festival: